Prem Mandir, Vrindavan: Inauguration & landscape

 The temple's construction began in January 2001 and the inauguration ceremony took place from 15 to 17 February 2012.
 The temple was opened to the public on 17 February.
 The cost was 150 crore rupees ($23 million).
+On 19 March 2026, President of India Droupadi Murmu, accompanied by the Governor of Uttar Pradesh, Anandiben Patel, visited Prem Mandir and performed aarti during a three-day visit to Uttar Pradesh.
 The presiding deity are Shri Radha Govind (Radha Krishna) and Shri Sita Ram.
 A 73000 sqft, pillar-less, dome shaped satsang hall, next to the Prem Mandir, accommodates 25,000 people at a time.